 Should you buy Long Term Care Insurance?
 With the many advantages of having an LTC Insurance policy, deciding whether or not to buy one should be easy.

-Who Should Consider Buying Long Term Care Insurance?
+Who Needs Long Term Care Insurance?
+Assessing Your Personal Risk.

 - If you are over 45 years old and have assets to protect, you should consider buying Long Term Care Insurance.

-- If your family has a history of illnesses such as Alzheimer’s Disease, cancer, brittle bones, cardiac problems, stroke, etc., you probably should consider buy Long Term Care Insurance.
+- If your family has a history of illnesses such as Alzheimer’s Disease, cancer, brittle bones, cardiac problems, stroke, etc., Long Term Care Insurance should be on your radar.

 - If you are still healthy, you should consider buying Long Term Care Insurance.
-Remember, once you get sick or injured, no Long Term Care Insurance company will insure you, and you will have to pay for Long Term Care out of your own pocket.
+Waiting until you get sick or injured is too late!
+No Long Term Care Insurance company will insure you, and you will have to pay for Long Term Care out of your own pocket.

 At LTC Tree we are different than local agents, watch this video on our process.
 Our virtual process has NO sales presentation so you can buy Long Term Care Insurance from the comfort of your own home.
 Learn more on how to buy Long Term Care Insurance by clicking the link below.